dkumarvaishnav/DSN2098---Project-Exhibition1---Market-Basket-Analysis/README.md

 4. **A/B Testing Framework**: Measure impact of recommendations on sales
 5. **Deep Learning Models**: Implement sequence prediction algorithms
 6. **Dashboard Development**: Create interactive visualizations for business users

-## License

-This project is developed for educational and research purposes.

-## Contact

-For questions or collaboration opportunities, please refer to the project repository.